lilycalre/Align-AV-HuBERT/README.md

 Inference code and models are provided.
 Training code will be released soon.

 ## Introduction
-Align-AV-HuBERT, which eneable the model for simultaneous audio-visual temporal alignment and speech recognition.
+Align-AV-HuBERT, which eneable the model for simultaneous audio-visual temporal alignment and audio-visual speech representation.

 ## Pre-trained and fine-tuned models